pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `PostInit`: *VoidFunction, default=empty*.
     You can here add a function that will be called once after OpenGL and ImGui are inited

+* `BeforeExit`: *VoidFunction, default=empty*.
+    You can here add a function that will be called once before exiting (when OpenGL and ImGui are still inited)

 * `AnyBackendEventCallback`: *AnyBackendCallback, default=empty*.
   Callbacks for events from a specific backend. _Only implemented for SDL, where the event will be of type 'SDL_Event *'_